 Best VPNs for unblocking Skype

-While there are hundreds of VPN services available, only a handful work reliably inside the UAE.
+While there are hundreds of VPN services available, only a handful work reliably and have great call quality inside the UAE.
 To find the best VPNs for unblocking Skype in the United Arab Emirates, we looked for services which met the criteria below:

 - Is capable of bypassing the UAE’s internet restrictions

-- Has speeds fast enough for high-definition streaming and VoIP calls
+- Has connection speeds fast enough for high-definition streaming and high call quality VoIP

 - Offers numerous servers in a wide selection of different locations